usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/_build/html/_sources/SA_Examples.rst.txt

    The following examples simulate figures from the 2022 Science Advances paper (Schaffter and Strychalski), `Cotranscriptionally encoded RNA strand displacement circuits <https://www.science.org/doi/10.1126/sciadv.abl4354>`_.
 See the paper for a detailed description of each experiment and/or simulation.

    In that paper a relatively weak output toehold was used with domain 2 for reportering.
-So in the following scripts, gates with output domain 2 have their reverse strand displacement rate constant decreased in *molecular_species()*.
+So in the following scripts, gates with output domain 2 have their reverse strand displacement rate constant decreased compared to the default in *molecular_species()*.

 Figure 2D